locnnil/workshop/docs/how-to/create-ros2-workspace.rst

        channel: latest/edge

-Note that the :samp:`base` needs to be the same as the SDK's base, and the channel should set to :samp:`latest/edge`.
+Note that the :samp:`base` needs to be the same as the SDK base, and the channel should set to :samp:`latest/edge`.

 Now, you can create the workshop by running: